sadatakhtar/JavaScript-Core-2-Challenges/challenge-count-words/README.md

 - Loops or `forEach`
 - Comparison inside `if` statements

+## How to run the code?

+In Visual Studio you can press `F5`.
+Alternatively you can use the terminal and write `node script.js` when you're in the correct file.

 ## Advanced challenges

 1. Remove all of the punctuation (e.g. ".", ",", "!", "?") to tidy up the results